You are here

 Latakia (unofficial camp*)

-Despite its status as an unofficial camp, UNRWA started to pay for garbage collection in Latakia camp in 2015.
-This has significantly improved environmental health and the situation in the camp is considerably better than in surrounding areas.
+Despite its status as an unofficial camp, UNRWA started to pay for garbage collection in Latakia camp in 2015, which has improved the environmental health situation.
 UNRWA has also collaborated with the municipality to fix lighting in the camp.
+However, the humid climate requires frequent maintenance of buildings and infrastructure that, under the current financial situation of the Agency, cannot be guaranteed.

 UNRWA installations: